azeemade/Lazy-30-days-of-code/day-five-py-flask/readme.md

  - Fibonacci function
  This function return an array of the first 100 fibonacci numbers by looping between 2 and 98 to add the numbers which meet the specified operations to the array.

+### Deployment
+This script was deployed to Heroku platform.
+The endpoint is [time-up](https://time-up.herokuapp.com/)